Amanuel085/airbnb-clone-project/README.md

 # airbnb-clone-project
 A full-stack clone of AirBnB built for the Pro Front End Development track.
 Features property listings, detailed views, secure booking, and responsive design.
 Tech stack includes React, HTML/CSS, GitHub, and Figma.
 Focused on UX, accessibility, and clean component architecture.
-Certainly!
-Here's a concise and well-aligned section you can add directly below your project description in the `README.md`:

 # UI/UX Design Planning
 This project emphasizes intuitive booking flow, mobile-first responsiveness, and visual consistency.
 Key features include property search with filters, detailed property views, and a secure checkout process.
 Design goals focus on fast loading, accessibility, and user trust.